kwilteam/kwil-db/docs/sql/README.md

 # Kuneiform SQL

-Kuneiform SQL is a subset of SQL(SQLite), some features are eliminated to:
+Kuneiform SQL is a subset of SQL, some features are eliminated to:
 * keep it simple while still useful
 * keep it deterministic
 * restrict resource usage